-When someone grabs you by the shoulders from behind you will need to react quickly.
-How you react depends, at least to some degree, on whether they are simply grabbing, grabbing and pushing, grabbing and pulling, or grabbing and then changing their grip (for example, proceeding from a rear grab to a choke hold.
+–When someone grabs you by the shoulders from behind you will need to react quickly.
+How you react depends, at least to some degree, on whether they are simply grabbing, grabbing and pushing, grabbing and pulling, or grabbing and then changing their grip (for example, proceeding from a rear grab to a chokehold.
 It may also depend on whether they are grabbing with one or with both hands.
 Other factors such as the speed of movement, the relative heights between you and the attacker, the type of clothing you are wearing, and the weight of your attacker can all be relevant as well.

 Here are a few skills and considerations you might employ when someone grabs you by the shoulders from behind.
 You will discover and train with a great many more over time, but these will provide you with an excellent starting point.

-For your next ranking examination you should be able to proficiently demonstrate at least two methods of escape from each type of grab method defined below.
-You should practice and become proficient at them all, but on your ranking examination you will be required to demonstrate only two from each category below.
+For your next ranking examination, you should be able to proficiently demonstrate at least two methods of escape from each type of grab method defined below.
+You should practice and become proficient at them all, but on your ranking examination, you will be required to demonstrate only two from each category below.

 Pulling Rear Shoulder Grabs

 Here are some methodologies and strategies you might consider when an attacker grabs you from behind and pulls you backward.
-With this attack the opponent’s goal is usually to either pull you in closer so they can change their grip (to a rear naked choke hold, for example) or to pull you backward and off balance.
-As a result your upper torso will probably be pulled behind your hips.
+With this attack, the opponent’s goal is usually to either pull you in closer so they can change their grip (to a rear-naked chokehold, for example) or to pull you backward and off-balance.
+As a result, your upper torso will probably be pulled behind your hips.
 Another common use for this method of attack is to use your shoulders as an anchor so that the opponent can then raise a knee and strike you solidly in the area of a kidney.

 Here are a few things you might consider doing in the event someone grabs you by the shoulders from behind.

-If possible step to angle 6 or 8 so that you move off of your opponent’s center line and use this same leg to pivot so you turn your center toward the attacker.
+If possible step to angle 6 or 8 so that you move off of your opponent’s Center Line and use this same leg to pivot so you turn your center toward the attacker.
 Lower what is now your inside-shoulder as you turn so it more easily slips under your opponent’s nearest arm.
 Push or strike your opponent as your center comes to bear on them.

 If you cannot rotate then you may wish to press your back into the opponent and raise both hands over whichever shoulder is closest to the opponent’s head (assuming his or her head is not directly behind yours).
 Performing a rapid succession of left and right Kumade Uchi strikes over your shoulder and into the opponent’s face may discourage them.
 Be ready to step to maintain your balance should your opponent suddenly vacate their position.

 Slide one leg back directly between your attacker’s feet and straighten this leg.
-This makes it more difficult for them to pull you straight back (but it is a temporary reprieve).
+This makes it more difficult for them to pull you straight back (but it is a short reprieve).
 You might also wish to use this same leg to press into the knee, calf, or thigh of the attacker’s nearest leg to induce structural instability.
 This same leg could be used to deliver a rising heel strike up into the attacker’s groin.

 Sometimes an opponent will pull you back at the shoulders and then strike with their knee to your kidney area.
 To help protect yourself you should place a forearm across the kidney area.
 This has a natural tendency to lower your shoulder of this same arm.
 Use this to your benefit to further drop this shoulder as you spin down and around to face your opponent.
-Assuming you used your right forearm, you would drop your right shoulder further, step back with your right leg to maintain your balance and duck down under the attacker’s right arm.
+Assuming you used your right forearm, you would drop your right shoulder further, step back with your right leg to maintain your balance, and duck down under the attacker’s right arm.
 Continue spinning in a clockwise manner (when viewed from above) until you are facing your opponent.

 Bend forward slightly and step to octagon angles L8R3R6 so that you move back and position your right leg behind the left leg of your attacker.
 Move your right arm to the outside of the attacker’s left arm then rotate your center toward angle 4.
-Naturally you could do this same sequence on the opposite side so that you eventually rotate toward angle 3.
+Naturally, you could do this same sequence on the opposite side so that you eventually rotate toward angle 3.